Sarikayaelif/sarikaya_e_midterm/readme.md

-#Project Name:
+# Project Name:
 Final Integrated Project Midterm

 ## Project Description:
-This is a 2 of 5 pages website in HTML, using CSS for final integrated project midterm of Interactive Media Design Program, Fanshawe College.
+This is a 2 of 5 pages website in HTML, using CSS assignment for final integrated project midterm of Interactive Media Design Program, Fanshawe College.

 ## What is inside in this project?
 Two brands is mashed up and new brand is created.
 A logo, emblem, label are created with Adobe Illustrator and  bottle is created with Cinema 4D to use in the 5 page website.